New Colombo Plan Scholarship

 How to apply

-Applications for the 2023 NCP Scholar Program are now open.
-To learn more about the program, including how to apply, please register your interest for an information session or contact Swinburne Abroad via email@example.com.
+Applications for the 2024 NCP Scholar Program are now closed.
+Please check back in early 2024 for information about the 2025 program.
+In the mean time, to learn more about the program please contact Swinburne Abroad via email@example.com.

 Swinburne Abroad Office